simonxciv/Bamboozled/Readme.md

 Get-BambooHRDirectory -ApiKey "xxxxxxxxxxxxxxxxxxxxxxxxxxxx" -subDomain "companyname" -fields "firstName,lastName,workEmail,supervisorEid"
 ```

-A list of available fields can be found in [BambooHR's API documentation](https://www.bamboohr.com/api/documentation/employees.php).
+A list of available fields can be found in [BambooHR's API documentation](https://www.bamboohr.com/api/documentation/employees.php), or by using the Get-BambooHRFields commandlet.
 This module expects the field names to be provided as written in BambooHR's documentation, separated by commas (no spaces).

 ### Filtering by "Changed since"